Cahit Karakaş

-Cahit Karakaş (born 1928) is a Turkish engineer and a former politician.
+Cahit Karakaş (1928 – 7 September 2025) was a Turkish engineer and politician.
 He served as government minister and Speaker of the Parliament.

-Early life
+Background

-He was born in Bartın in 1928.
+Karakaş was born in Bartın in 1928.
 In 1952, he graduated from Istanbul Technical University.
-After his doctorate in Berlin Technical University, he returned to Turkey to serve as a civil engineer.
+After his doctorate at Technische Universität Berlin, he returned to Turkey to serve as a civil engineer.
+Karakaş died on 7 September 2025, at the age of 97 in Ankara.

 Politician career

-He joined the Justice Party and in 1965 he was elected MP from Zonguldak Province.
+Karakaş joined the Justice Party and in 1965 he was elected MP from Zonguldak Province.
+He was re-elected in 1969.
 In 1973, he supported the technocratic government of Nihat Erim and he became the Minister of Public Works in the 33rd government of Turkey serving between 26 March 1971 and 10 November 1971, and then the Minister of Transportation from 10 November to 11 December 1971.
-He later joined the Republican People's Party (CHP).
+He later joined the Republican People's Party (CHP) and re-elected as a CHP member in 1973.

 After the 1977 general elections, in which CHP won the plurality, the parliament failed to elect its speaker for about six months.
 Finally on 17 November that year, Cahit Karakaş was elected the Speaker of the Turkish parliament.
 He kept this post until the 1980 Turkish coup d'etat staged on 12 September.

 During the civilian regime following 1983, he joined the Populist Party (HP).
 After the foundation of the Democratic Left Party (DSP), he joined DSP.
-His membership in the parliament ended by the 1987 general elections.
+His membership in the parliament ended in the 1987 general elections, due to DSP's failure to pass %10 electoral threshold.